"...the right tools, the right harness, the right model, the right context, good instruction, and appropriate caution."

 A repeatable intake workflow to run in-house.

-In this run, VoraSync System processed three public-record PDFs one at a time.
+In this run, VoraSync processed three public-record PDFs one at a time.
 Each file produced its own first-pass orientation brief with case identifiers, agencies, subjects, summary, prior-record notes, and open uncertainty — as prompted by humans in control.

 For source visibility, the run included an Akron / BCI scene-processing report, a second public-record PDF that is not linked here, and an Avon PD investigative report.